exercism/gleam/exercises/concept/erlang-extraction/.docs/instructions.md

 The `delete` function should take a `GbTree` and a key to delete from the tree.
 It should return a new `GbTree` with the key and value deleted.

-The should take two arguments:
+The function should take two arguments:
 1. The `GbTree` to delete from.
 2. The key to delete.